rogerfarrell/Notes/references/learning-log.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 date            description                                                                                                                 references
 -----------     -----------------------------------------------------------------------------------------------------------------------     --------------------------------------------------
+2025-04-09      In Vim, quickly switch to  a one-time shell with `:shell`.                                                                  `:help :shell`

 2025-04-09      In Git, use `git reset` to clear local changes since last commit.                                                           <https://stackoverflow.com/a/1146981/28799158>

 2025-04-09      In Vim, use `g&` to repeat last substitution.                                                                               `:help g&`, <https://vi.stackexchange.com/a/18107/54693>